 - Children falling between the cracks of state agencies such as DCF, DMH and DYS.

-- Children failing to improve despite intensive, comprehensive home-based services.
+- Children with Child Requiring Assistance matters who have not improved despite intensive, comprehensive home-based services.

 - Children failing to meet criteria for Competence to Stand Trial and require repeat evaluations of their competence as frequently as every six months.

-- Children diverted from the Juvenile Court process through initiatives such as the Juvenile Detention Alternatives Initiative (JDAI).
+- Children diverted from further penetration into the juvenile justice system through initiatives such as the Juvenile Detention Alternatives Initiative (JDAI).